-To mark the 50th Anniversary of one of the most successful movie franchises of all time and with James Bond’s 23rd official outing in Skyfall due for release in a matter of days, I have been tasked with taking a retrospective look at the films that turned author Ian Fleming’s creation into one of the most recognised and iconic characters in film history.
+To mark the 50th Anniversary of one of the most successful movie franchises of all time and with James Bond’s 23rd official outing in Skyfall due for release later this month, I have been tasked with taking a retrospective look at the films that turned author Ian Fleming’s creation into one of the most recognised and iconic characters in film history.

 After 2002’s Die Another Day, there was a general feeling that the Bond series had run its course.
 After 40 years and twenty films, the character had become far removed from Fleming’s original novels and taken on a life of its own relying on sci-fi gadgetry and computer generated thrills in stories that were becoming predictably formulaic.
 Bond had survived numerous revisions over the years but when a film adaptation of Robert Ludlum’s book The Bourne Identity was released in 2002 just months before Die Another Day, the Bond producers knew something had to change.
 The Bourne Identity and its sequels successfully revitalised the spy genre playing like stripped down Bond films with numerous global locations, thrilling action sequences but with a genuine grounding in reality that in recent years the Bond films had failed to capture.

 In 2005, Batman Begins had proven that new life could be breathed into a moribund franchise by returning to the original source and effectively starting a fresh.
 When looking for a similar approach to Bond there was only one place to start, Ian Fleming’s first Bond novel Casino Royale.
 Although the book had been adapted twice before for the screen, once for a television play in 1954 and again for a comedy spoof in 1967, it had never been used by the official EON produced series.
 The intention was to strip Bond right back to his roots and to make the most faithful adaptation of Fleming’s character so far.